waynieoaks/ELS-Cinematic/README.md

 Emergency Lighting System (ELS) currently disables the in game cinematic view due to keybinding issues.
 However, if you change the keybindings to avoid this - the in game view is still not available in ELS vehicles.

 This script will simply allow you to set your own keybinding to activate / deactivate the in game cinematic view at will for both ELS and non ELS vehicles.
-(If not using ELS however, you do not need this unless you would like to use cinematic view while in 1st person.
+(If not using ELS however, you do not need this unless you would like to use cinematic view while in 1st person).

 **Note:** I strongly suggest you avoid setting it to a keybinding that you use for ELS (or for any other mod for that matter).
 I also suggest not setting the same as the in game keybinding for cinematic view (as it can be seen as a double press, turning the view on and off again).